 It happens.
 We lose sight of our audience and what they want to hear.
 Or, we get into an outbound marketing mindset and we push information on our audience in the hope that we convince them to purchase our products or services before they are ready or even interested.
 In any case, it’s time to revisit your personas.
 And who better to talk to than your current happy customers?
 Reach out to them.
 Talk to them about their roles and any new obstacles they face.

-The decision-making process for your product or services may have changed, become more complex and a new persona is now involved in the process.
+The decision-making process for your product or services may have changed, become more complex or a new persona might now be involved in the process.
 Persona development isn’t a one-time action, so it is important to reevaluate them.
 When considering a content piece, ask the important question, “Would my persona find this content valuable?”
 If your answer isn’t yes, then reconsider the piece.

 Who are your negative personas?
 Marketing professionals will dedicate time and research to develop their positive personas, but make the mistake of ignoring negative personas.
 One quick way of identifying a negative persona is to look at your sales history.
 Do you have an opportunity that resulted in a sale, but your company actually lost money on it?
 Make sure your content isn’t attracting an audience that isn’t a good fit for your organization.

-Is your content strategy in line with the goals of the sales organization?
+Is your content conversion strategy in line with the goals of the sales organization?